bcc-code/bcc-icons/README.md

 The basis of this package are the [outlined SVG icons](https://github.com/marella/material-design-icons/tree/main/svg/outlined) from [Material Symbols](https://fonts.google.com/icons?icon.style=Outlined).
 Some icons might be redesigned by the design team and replace the default icons.

 ## Usage
-Every icon is compiled as a Vue component, which can be used like this:
+The `@bcc-code/icons` package contains raw SVG icons.
+Use the `@bcc-code/icons-vue` package to get every icon as a Vue component, which can be used like this:

 ```js
 import { SearchIcon } from "@bcc-code/icons";